 Recognising significant achievement

-As Lord-Lieutenant, Lady Howe is able to bring to Her Majesty's attention individuals or organisations that are worthy of Royal recognition.
+As Lord-Lieutenant, Lady Howe is able to bring to The King's attention individuals or organisations that are worthy of Royal recognition.

 To arrange a Royal visit to a business

 To advise on putting an honours nomination forward.

 The Lord-Lieutenant is delighted to attend events across the county to promote and reward achievement.

 NOMINATE SOMEONE FOR AN HONOUR